dgaydukov/cert-aws/sa/files/sa.md

 Security:
 * data-in-rest encryption supported for both dynamoDB & DAX
 * data-in-transit encryption supported by HTTPS protocol.
-You can enable vpc endpoint to access dynamoDB from inside VPC only
+You can enable vpc endpoint to access dynamoDB from inside VPC only There is no concept of database in dynamoDB, you just create tables and work with them (usually 1 table per whole application).
+Table name should be unique within single region (you can have 2 table with same name in different regions).

 ###### RedShift
 Database vs Data Warehouse: